 Previous improvements to the A259

-In spring 2020, we secured funding through the government’s Active Travel Fund to make walking and cycling improvements to the A259.
+In spring 2020, we secured funding through the government’s Active Travel Fund.
+This allowed us to make walking and cycling improvements to the A259.
 This is the iconic seafront space in Brighton & Hove.
-It is used by thousands of residents and visitors all year round.
+Thousands of residents and visitors use it all year round.

 In August 2020 we installed a temporary westbound cycle lane from West Street to Fourth Avenue.

-Since the cycle lane was installed the area has seen an 85% increase in cycling compared to 2019, with 4,897 trips recorded along this stretch on an average day during June 2021.
+Since we installed the cycle lane the area has seen an 85% increase in cycling compared with 2019.
+There were 4,897 trips recorded along this stretch on an average day during June 2021.

-In February 2021, a public consultation was held.
-It allowed people to comment on the temporary cycle lane between West Street and Fourth Avenue and proposals to improve the space between Fourth Avenue and Wharf Road.
+In February 2021, we held a public consultation.
+It allowed people to comment on the temporary cycle lane between West Street and Fourth Avenue.
+It also covered proposals to improve the space between Fourth Avenue and Wharf Road.